Contents

 - Type of packaging

-A trademark can also be a combination of the above.
+A trademark can also be a combination of the above elements.

-Some other important things to note about trademarks include:
+Some other important points to note about trademarks include:

 - A trademark is not a business name, company name or domain name.

-- Trademarks must be actively used or else they may be removed.
+- Trademarks must be actively used – if unused, they may be removed to prevent registration solely for speculative purposes.

 Some examples of popular trademarks include: